 In addition, the q_auto

-parameter to be used is dependant on the browser receiving the resource.
+parameter to be used is dependent on the browser receiving the resource.
 Note that using the q_auto:[Mode]

 component can be used in a named transformation since the resolution of that is not dependent on the browser.